saikiranpi/Mastering-Docker/Day01/README.md

 CPU: Central Processing Unit, the brain of the computer.
 RAM: Random Access Memory, temporary storage for data being used.
 HD: Hard Drive, permanent storage for data.
-Graphic Cards: Hardware for rendering images and video.
+Graphic Cards: Hardware for rendering images and video

 Software Components:
 Operating System: The main software that manages hardware and software resources.